davelaursen/present-plus/README.md

 # Present-Plus

 Present-Plus is a fork of the Go Present tool (golang.org/x/tools/cmd/present) that adds new features such as themes.
-Since the additional features provided by Present-Plus are specified in comments, your .slide and .article files can continue to be rendered with Go Present with no side effects.
+Since the additional features provided by Present-Plus are implemented within comments, your .slide and .article files remain completely compatible with Go Present.

 ## Backlog

 Present-Plus is currently in development.
-The following represents the active backlog - once these items are complete, this section will be removed and Present-Plus will be released as a beta product.
+The following represents the active backlog - once the the V1 items are complete, Present-Plus will be released as a beta product.

+- add theme support to articles
 - add sample slides for using remote stylesheets
 - add more built-in themes
-- update sample slides & README to provide details on how to create a theme

 ## Installation